The Ultimate Guide to Buying Your First Camera

 Fuji S602 Zoom

 Bridge cameras are a step up from the compact camera but not as high as an SLR camera.
-They have larger, higher-quality lenses and offer more in the way of features and settings than a compact, sometimes even comparable with an SLR.
+They have larger, higher-quality lenses and offer more features and settings than a compact, sometimes comparable to an SLR.

 Hybrid / Mirrorless Camera